AdobeDocs/experience-manager-cloud-service.en/help/forms/generate-document-of-record-for-non-xfa-based-adaptive-forms.md

 ---
-title: How to generate a document of record for Adaptive Forms?
+title: How to generate a document of record (DoR) for AEM Forms?
 description: Learn to generate a template for a Document of Record (DoR) for Adaptive Forms.
 exl-id: 16d07932-3308-4b62-8fa4-88c4e42ca7b6
 ---